Ecube Labs

 Ecube Labs Co., Ltd. is a manufacturer of smart and connected waste bins and solar-powered portable waste compactors, reflecting the broader, global trend of Internet of Things.
-Ecube Lab's garbage containers are equipped with sensors capable of monitoring their fill-level and bin status.
-This allows waste collectors to reduce operating costs by up to 80% through lowering collection frequency.
+Ecube Lab's waste containers are equipped with sensors capable of monitoring their fill-level and status.

 Ecube Labs was established in 2011 and is headquartered in Seoul, South Korea at Guro Digital Industrial Complex, an industrial complex that has become a hub for high-tech companies and start-ups.

 The company's smart waste management solution is currently being used in over 100 cities worldwide.
 Some of the largest product installations are located in Seoul, Melbourne, Baltimore, Dublin, Ibague, and Ghent.